- CCRI’s Definition of an Educated Person

 Following completion of the course(s) at the University of Rhode Island and/or Rhode Island College, students must have an official transcript sent back to CCRI’s Office of Enrollment Services as noted on the signed agreement.

 The CCRI Financial Aid Consortium Agreement may be used by students receiving financial aid who are enrolled in a degree-granting program at CCRI and want to enroll at another institution at the same time.
 This also may apply for summer enrollment and/or Study Abroad.

 CCRI’s Financial Aid office will pay only for courses that are required for the student’s current program of study.

 Financial aid can be received at only one institution per semester/term.
 To have a student’s financial aid applied for classes taken at another school, each semester the student must complete a consortium agreement and proof of enrollment at the “host” institution.
 The consortium form must be returned to the CCRI Financial Aid office.

 Tuition payment arrangements must be made with the “host” school.
 Financial aid funds paid by CCRI for consortium classes may not be available until four weeks after the start of the Community College of Rhode Island’s semester.

-At the end of the semester/term, the student must request an academic transcript for classes enrolled at the “host” school be sent to CCRI.
+At the end of the semester/term, the student must request that an academic transcript for classes taken at the “host” school be sent to CCRI.
 These transcripts must be received before additional financial aid can be applied or disbursed at CCRI.

 The consortium agreement must be completed and approved within 30 days from the first day of classes for the current term at CCRI.